2205845/CS220AU-DP/index.md

 And [this](https://navigatingthedigitalworld.com/docs/cs220/cs220au) is an external link to web page on another website.

 ## Main body
+What is AI, and what impacts has it had on civilization so far?
+How has fake news spreading impacted society this far?

 Below you see an example of embedding an image that is found in this repository's assets/img folder:

 ![Plain VR map](assets/img/vr-map-plain.svg)